TonkomoLLC/chtMultiRegionReactingFoam/README.md

-# 18-Dec-17: chtMultiRegionFoam in the OpenFOAM-dev branch now includes chemical reactions!
+# 18-Dec-17: chtMultiRegionFoam in the OpenFOAM-dev branch now includes chemical reactions.
+The Foundation release is separate and unrelated to this repository.
+At some point in the future we will stop maintaining the chtMultiRegionReactingFoam repository for OpenFOAM-dev and future OpenFOAM releases.

 # chtMultiRegionReactingFoam
 OpenFOAM transient solver for buoyant, turbulent fluid flow and solid heat conduction with conjugate heat transfer between solid and fluid regions, plus combustion with chemical reactions.